notblackout/kf2-controlled-difficulty/chat.md

 #### How Chat Commands Work

-Chat commands may be issued at any time: in the warmup session before a game starts, during a wave, during trader time, or after a game has ended.
+Chat commands may be issued at any time CD is loaded: in the warmup session before a game starts, during a wave, during trader time, or after a game has ended.

-Chat commands that do not modify the configuration always respond immediately.
+Every chat command belongs to exactly one of two categories: `CDAUTH_READ` or `CDAUTH_WRITE`.
+An example of a `CDAUTH_READ` command is **"!cdfakeplayers"**, which prints the current FakePlayers setting.
+An example of a `CDAUTH_WRITE` command is **"!cdfakeplayers 5"**, which sets FakePlayers to 5.

-Chat commands that would modify the configuration take effect immediately when issued outside a wave.
-However, when executed inside a wave, modifying commands do something called "staging".
-This means the command writes your modification to temporary storage without applying it right away.
-When a command issued mid-wave stages your change, it will immediately respond with a string like "Staged: FakePlayers=5".
-As soon as the wave ends -- either due to the trader opening, the team winning, or the team dying -- your changes are applied, and CD displays a reminder notification displaying the option name and new value.
+`CDAUTH_WRITE` commands apply immediately when issued outside a wave (i.e. in pregame warmup, trader time, or after a game has ended).
+However, when a `CDAUTH_WRITE` command is issued mid-wave, it delays application via a mechanism called "staging".
+This means the command writes your modification to temporary storage without applying it to the live game configuration.
+It immediately responds with a string like "Staged: FakePlayers=5".
+As soon as the wave ends -- either due to the trader opening, the team winning, or the team dying -- your changes are applied, and CD displays a reminder notification displaying the option name and the new value that it has just copied from temporary storage to the live game configuration.

+`CDAUTH_READ` commands always respond immediately.  `CDAUTH_READ` commands are aware of the staging mechanism.
+If a `CDAUTH_READ` command is issued mid-wave after relevant configuration writes have been staged, it will report both the actual and staged values.

 #### Configuring Chat Command Access on Servers